vyshnavimuthumula/Log-analysis/README.md

 as select count(status) as es,date(time) as et
 from log where status!='200 OK'
 group by date(time)
-order by es desc
+order by es desc;
 '''
 log2 =
 '''
 create view total
 as select count(status) as cs,date(time) as ct
 from log group by date(time)
-order by cs desc
+order by cs desc;
 '''
 log =
 '''